 Building Engineering Teams

 As software delivery accelerates and AI reshapes how work gets done, engineering teams are being forced to rethink some of their most foundational assumptions.
 Skills that once defined success are shifting.
 Roles are blurring.
 Assessment techniques are under scrutiny.
-And leaders are asking hard questions: What does it mean to be a strong engineer today and how do we build teams for what's next?
+And leaders are asking hard questions: What does it mean to build a strong engineering team today and how do we design teams for what’s next?

 From this track